 In week 12 of placement (unless the placement has been extended for any reason), you will receive a parenting assessment report about the parent who has been residing with us.
 Amber offer a comprehensive parenting report that reflects on the parenting capabilities in regard to;

 • Independent living skills

 • The impact of the environment and community on parenting.

 The assessment further considers the parent’s ability to respond to their children’s needs, safeguard and promote their children’s welfare now and in the future.
 The report also includes a series of recommendations for future care planning for the family based on evidence collected during the course of the placement.
 Amber Family’s Registered Manager will issue the report to assist the Local Authority with future care planning.

 Our main focus is ensuring a positive outcome for the child who is placed with us at Amber Family.
-Our final PAMS assessment will make recommendations to inform the care planning for the child within the Court arena.
+Our final parenting assessment will make recommendations to inform the care planning for the child within the Court arena.